Phrasal verb come across

 • Sometimes I come across truly great finds (Present Simple)

-Along with come across, words are popular pollute and nail.
+Along with come across, words are popular stamp and further.

 Verbs by letter: r, d, u, c, m, p, b, w, h, a, e, g, s, q, j, l, t, f, o, n, k, i, v, y, z.